xonixx/xonixx.github.io/param_tests.md

 There is nothing wrong in not using parameterized tests and preferring less-clever ordinary tests approach.

-It's also worth mentioning how in other case using the same strategy of preferring "ordinary" tests over "clever" tests [helped to speed up the test suit](optimize_tests.md).
+It's also worth mentioning how in other case using the same strategy of preferring "ordinary" tests over "clever" tests [helped speed up the test suit](optimize_tests.md).